A Brief Guide On Lab Grown Diamonds

 Lab diamonds vs. natural diamonds - the flaws

 Both kinds of diamond come with their own set of flaws.
 Natural diamonds, for instance, have inclusions such as crystals and feathers that can affect their clarity.
 As for lab-grown diamonds, the inclusions are mostly metallic, because these stones are grown in molten metal solutions.
 However, much like the rarest natural diamonds that are formed without any inclusions, you'll come across lab-grown diamonds that are free of any flaws too.

 Lab diamonds vs. natural diamonds - the price

 Typically, lab-grown diamonds cost less than their natural counterparts by around twenty to thirty percent.
-It’s this difference in price that can make people believe that synthetic diamonds are of lower quality than natural ones.
-The truth is, since natural diamonds are much harder to discover and mine (because they are natural resources that are fast depleting), they are logically priced higher than synthetic stones.
-In other words, a synthetic diamond is an opportunity for diamond-lovers to enjoy the same brilliance, cut, and clarity, but at a more affordable price.
+It's this difference in price that can make people believe that lab-grown diamonds are of lower quality than natural ones.
+The truth is, since natural diamonds are much harder to discover and mine (because they are natural resources that are fast depleting), they are logically priced higher than lab-grown stones.
+In other words, a lab-grown diamond is an opportunity for diamond-lovers to enjoy the same brilliance, cut, and clarity, but at a more affordable price.

 So before you judge a lab-grown diamond too harshly, visit a store and check out these beauties for yourself.
 You may just fall in love with them and end up taking one home!